-FOR MANY OF YOU THE SOLUTION IS SIMPLER THAN YOU EVER IMAGINED
+FOR MANY, THE SOLUTION IS SIMPLER THAN EVER IMAGINED

-But why the discrepancy in numbers?
-It has to do with OFF-LABEL PRESCRIBING.
-Late last year, an article in Scientific American by Julia Calderone revealed that, “Doctors commonly use antidepressants to treat many maladies they are not approved for.
+Some of this has to do with OFF-LABEL PRESCRIBING.
+A 2014 article in Scientific American by Julia Calderone revealed that, “Doctors commonly use antidepressants to treat many maladies they are not approved for.
 In fact, studies show that between 25 and 60 percent of prescribed antidepressants are actually used to treat nonpsychological conditions.”
 Today we are going to discuss one of the many reasons that our national love affair with SSRI’s is a bigger deal than many of you may have realized.
 Here are some cherry-pickings from the peer-reviewed literature.
-I will warn you up front that some of you might find this section a bit graphic.

-"Antidepressants, including the tricyclic antidepressants, monoamine oxidase inhibitors (MAOIs) and selective serotonin reuptake inhibitors (SSRIs), cause sexual dysfunctions such as decreased sexual desire, erectile difficulties and delayed ejaculation.
-Such sexual side-effects affect quality of life and may result in non-compliance with medication and the associated risk of recurrence of depression."
+- “Antidepressants, including the tricyclic antidepressants, monoamine oxidase inhibitors (MAOIs) and selective serotonin reuptake inhibitors (SSRIs), cause sexual dysfunctions such as decreased sexual desire, erectile difficulties and delayed ejaculation.
+Such sexual side-effects affect quality of life….”
 From a study published 17 years ago this month in the International Journal of Psychopharmacology

-According to the world famous Cleveland Clinic’s ERECTILE DYSFUNCTION page, “the Massachusetts Male Aging Study reported a prevalence of 52%.
+According to the Cleveland Clinic’s ERECTILE DYSFUNCTION page, “the Massachusetts Male Aging Study reported a prevalence of 52%.
 By age 40, approximately 40% of men are affected.
 The rate increases to nearly 70% in men aged 70 years.
 The Massachusetts study data suggest there will be approximately 617,715 new cases of ED in the United States annually.
-Experience of sexual dysfunction was more likely among men in poor physical and emotional health."
-But Sexual Dysfunction isn’t just for men.
+Experience of sexual dysfunction was more likely among men in poor physical and emotional health.”
+Those are some crazy numbers, but Sexual Dysfunction isn’t just for men.

 “While Female Sexual Dysfunction (FSD) is often assessed in people with ill health, sexual dysfunction is an illness of its own entity and is also prevalent in non-patient populations.
 FSD is indeed significantly more frequent among women with diabetes than those without.
 These were the results of 26 studies which employed the Female Sexual Function Index (FSFI) by Rosen to measure dysfunction.
 A low FSFI score (indicator of dysfunction) was also associated with high body mass index Another recent review from 2012 measured the bidirectional association of depression and sexual dysfunction among men and women.
 Atlantis and Sullivan pooled odds ratios or relative risks across studies using random-effects meta-analysis models.
 The analysis confirmed that depression increased the risk of sexual dysfunction and that sexual dysfunction increased the odds of depression.”

 We cannot be too surprised that numerous health problems are being associated with FSD.
 Healthline.com carried a fascinating infographic called Depression by State, showing the states with the highest rates of Depression.
-If you look at the CDC’s infographics on Obesity by State, you’ll realize how similar they look --- that states with the highest rates of Obesity are the states that also happen to have the highest amount of Sexual Dysfunction (HERE).
+If you look at the CDC’s infographics on Obesity by State, you’ll realize how similar they look — that states with the highest rates of Obesity are the states that also happen to have the highest amount of Sexual Dysfunction (HERE).
 It’s part of an unhappy triad of Obeisty, Depression, and Sexual Dysfunction.
 What are people (particularly women) prescribed for these problems?
 Antidepressants, of course.
 We’ve known for a very long time that treating in this fashion was creating a ticking time bomb.
 Case in point; it has been nearly a decade since Dr. Richard Balon’s study, SSRI-Associated Sexual Dysfunction, was published in the American Journal of Psychiatry.
-Balon tells that we have known about this problem from the beginning.

 “Occasional reports of sexual dysfunction associated with use of monoamine oxidase inhibitors and tricyclic antidepressants began to appear during the 1960s and 1970s.
 With the arrival of newer antidepressants in the late 1980s and 1990s, reports of sexual side effects increased, notably with regard to use of selective serotonin reuptake inhibitors (SSRIs)… Since the introduction of SSRIs, sexual dysfunction associated with these agents has been reported in numerous case reports, case series, and open-label and double-blind studies; and in recent years it has been frequently mentioned in efficacy studies and discussed in critical reviews.”

 In another academic paper published by Balon and colleagues in Current Psychiatry (How Do SSRIs Cause Sexual Dysfunction?), he went on to say that, “Although selective serotonin reuptake inhibitors (SSRIs) are frequently prescribed and are better tolerated than older antidepressants, side effects such as sexual dysfunction limit patient acceptance of these medications.”
 How high are the sexual side effects of SSRI meds?
-Balon answers this question in a third person quote.
-"Balon suggested that the incidence of SSRI-associated sexual dysfunction is 30% to 50%, although others have reported higher incidences.”
-Much of this has to do with the fact that these drugs not only affect SEROTONIN, but the neurotransmitters of the 5-HT family, which are the same neurotransmitters associated with problems like FIBROMYALGIA.
+“Balon suggested that the incidence of SSRI-associated sexual dysfunction is 30% to 50%, although others have reported higher incidences.”
+Much of this has to do with the fact that these drugs not only affect SEROTONIN, but the neurotransmitters of the 5-HT family, which are the same neurotransmitters associated with problems like FIBROMYALGIA and CHRONIC FATIGUE.